 - summarizing or paraphrasing another’s ideas or work without proper citation;

 - copying and pasting from the Internet without citation;

-- using an unauthorized translator in Modern Language.
+- using a translator in World Languages.

 Any incident of academic dishonesty is considered a violation of the school code of conduct.
 Violations of academic integrity result in both academic and disciplinary consequences.
 There are two types of infractions: “violations” and “serious violations.”